-If you have suffered from any of the personal injuries * mentioned or any form of workplace accident * it is advisable that you speak with a solicitor as soon as possible if you have decided to pursue a claim.
+If you have suffered from any of the personal injuries * mentioned.
+Or even , any form of workplace accident * it is advisable that you speak with a solicitor as soon as possible .
+Tell us about your case .

 Making a Claim

 If you find yourself in a situation where you suffer an injury on a building site and have decided to pursue legal action, it is important to follow a set of recommended guidelines firstly for your own safety and secondly to ensure the claims process runs as smoothly as possible for you.

 1. Seek Medical Attention